 I recently talked about right-sizing your software selection process.
 An equally important topic is understanding the difference between a software selection process and a vendor selection process.

-Before you begin a software selection process, conduct an internal assessment to evaluate the reason for the wanting new software.
+Before you begin a software selection process, conduct an internal assessment to evaluate the reason for wanting new software.

 When the root cause of the system discontent is related to software support, it is important to know if the software in use is a proprietary system that is supported by only that one vendor or if it is a common system that is supported by other vendors.
 When a system is supported by multiple vendors, it may be much easier to change vendors rather than to change systems.